digital-futures-academy/airport-challenge/ChallengeInfo.md

 | airport | planeList@Array(@plane) <br> airportCapacity@Integer | @land(plane) | @Void  |
 | plane   | @-                                                   | -            | -      |

-1. test to see if the airport capacity is full
-2. test if a plane lands when capacity is full
+1. test if a plane lands when capacity is full
-3. test if a plane lands when capacity isn't full
+2. test if a plane lands when capacity isn't full

 ```
 As an air traffic controller